 Jane Oates is the assistant secretary of labor for employment and training.

-Tags: advanced manufacturing, credentials, health care, information technology, Jane Oates, Job Training, Labor Department grants, Seth Harris, skills infrastructure, skills training, TAACCCT, Trade Adjustment Assistance Community College and Career Training, U.S. Department of Education
+Tags: advanced manufacturing, credentials, health care, information technology, Jane Oates, Job Training, Labor Department grants, partnerships, Seth Harris, skills infrastructure, skills training, TAACCCT, Trade Adjustment Assistance Community College and Career Training, U.S. Department of Education